Azhaguthasan/WebApiExtensions/README.md

 ```

 This library is used in conjunction with npm 'ts-webapi-ref' module that can be used in a gulp task to generate typescript code.
+See here for more details: https://www.npmjs.com/package/ts-webapi-ref